1208bindu/My-Portfolio/README.md

 # Portfolio App

-This project is about to make a dynamic portfolio that it represente our :
-(skills, experience, education, certifications)add we can add new project dynamicly without edit our code.
+This project is a dynamic portfolio to represent (skills, experience, education, certifications, publications) and we can add new project dynamicly using MERN Full Stack.

 ## How to run it

- *  After you clone the project, you should run in the terminal in you main folder:
+ *  After you clone the project, you should run in the terminal in the main folder:

     ### `npm install`